nicholejmurphy/Capstone_TravelBuddy/README.md

 ### Future Project Growth

 - **404 WITH HISTORY ON DEPLOYMENT:** The currently deployed application on render is not functioning properly with page history navigation.
 It is currently throwing 404s when using the 'back' feature on the browser for most pages.
+This is not occuring on locally deployed application.
+Likely this is caused by slowed deployment service.
 - **API IMPLEMENTATION:** Adding a translator and conversion API as additional features for the app including functionality to save translations and common currency conversions to a user's account.
 This will involve implementing more tables within the TravelBuddy pSQL database and with RESTful routes to access and manipulate.
 - **PHOTO DETAILS** Add modals and info for photos in locationDetails for each location.
 This will share credit and additional details for each listed photo in information.
 - **API LIMIT** Include error handling 429 code on locations